sir-dunxalot/broccoli-sass-lint/README.md

 * `relativePath` - The relative path to the file being tested.
 * `errors` - A generated string of errors found.
+* `errorCount` - An integer of the number of errors found per file.

 Default generates QUnit style tests: